 How To Score Full Marks In The Cloze Test?

 Cloze test is an important part of the English Language section especially when it comes to government job examinations.
 In the SSC CGL Tier 2 exam, 200 questions will be asked from the English Language with 1 mark each to be attempted in 2 hours.
-SSC CGL 2019 Tier 2 will be held 12th to 15th October 2020.
+SSC CGL Tier 2 exam dates can be out soon.
 Cloze test comprises of 25 marks in Paper 2.
 How can you excel in this section and gain full marks in cloze test?
 What are the tips and strategy that needs to be adopted while appearing for the exam?
 Check out the article below.

 What is Cloze Test?

 How to solve cloze test questions in the exam?

 What must be your approach to solve the cloze test questions asked in the exam?
 Check out the approach that must be adopted by you to attempt questions based on the Cloze test: